 3. Seville

-The captivating capital of Andalusia, Seville, is a beautiful blend of Moorish heritage, a passion for flamenco, and a vibrant cultural variety.
+The captivating capital of Andalusia, Seville, is a beautiful blend of Moorish heritage and a must in the ultimate survival guide to visit Spain.
+With a passion for flamenco is a vibrant cultural variety in any itinerary.
 From the grandeur of the Alcazar of Sevilla, one of the city's most emblematic and visited monuments, to the charming neighborhood of Santa Cruz, located in the heart of the old town, you will find narrow alleys, small and charming squares and, of course, tapas bars and handicraft stores.

 Seville's culinary variety includes the freshest Andalusian ingredients and traditional cuisine.
 Traditional dishes include tapas, such as fried fish, spinach with chickpeas, gazpacho, and salmorejo, a cold cream of tomato and bread.
 You can also taste local wines and enjoy one of the most beautiful cities in Spain.